fleetdm/fleet/handbook/company/communications.md

 <img width="384" alt="image" src="https://github.com/fleetdm/fleet/assets/618009/1890e56b-7b03-4340-97d4-a6590c7715a9">

+### SaaS tool purchases
+When procuring SaaS tools and services, analyze the purchase of these subscription services using the factors that benefit Fleet the most:
+- Get product demos whenever possible.
+Does the product do what it's supposed to do in the way that it is supposed to do it?
+- Ease of use: is the UI intuitive and easy to navigate?
+Does the software require a lot of time to become proficient with?
+- Data sevverability: is it possible for Fleet to export it's data if we stop using it?
+Is it easy to pull that data in an understandable format?
+- Customization: can we sufficiently customize the software to suit our use case or is the software too generic in scope to provide the full solution we are looking for?
+- Cost per person: can we scale use of the product appropriately without excessive cost and is the license cost per person worth the functionality and value added by the product?

 #### Reimbursements
 Fleet does not reimburse expenses.
 We provide all of our team members with Brex cards for making purchases for the company.
 For company expenses, **use your Brex card.**  If there was an extreme accident, [get help](https://fleetdm.com/handbook/business-operations#contact-us).